kvnfrr/FaceCert-AI/README.md

 - Updated UI with consistent, modern styling across all pages.
 - Replaced pop-up messages with page redirects for smoother user experience.
 - Added "Back" button to the "Create Face ID" page.
-- Added "Signed In" page with a `Sign Out` button.
+- Added "Signed In" page with `Sign Out` and `Return to Login` buttons.
 - Fixed minor bugs and improved user flow.

 ## License